 Borrowers who have private student loans or students considering getting one should learn about these limitations and how they can affect repayment.
 Here are some of the challenges (and corresponding solutions) for private student loan repayment.

-Your best option for relief from private student loan repayment might be to consolidate and refinance your private loans.
+Your best option for relief from private student loan repayment might be to refinance your private loans.
 You can refinance private student loans with a variety of banks.
-In this case, the goal is simple: Consolidate to interest rates that are lower than what you currently pay, which might also reduce your private student loan payment amounts.
+In this case, the goal is simple: refinance student loans to interest rates that are lower than what you currently pay, which might also reduce your private student loan payment amounts.

 First, however, there’s one important caveat.
-Unlike consolidating federal student loans, consolidating private loans isn’t automatic.
-You’ll need to apply and be approved.
+You’ll need to qualify for student loan refinancing.
 This is yet another reason why it’s important to improve your credit score, which will influence whether you’re approved.

 Target private loan repayment first

 If the above techniques don’t work, then your best remaining option might be to simply pay off your private student loans.
 You’ll need to list your debt and decide which student loans to repay first.
 Since private student loans have fewer benefits and protections, it can make sense to target those first.

-4. Once this loan is paid off, continue with the next private loan until it’s paid off as well.
+- Once this top-priority private student loan is paid off, continue with the next private loan until it’s paid off as well.